sjl/.plan/README.markdown

 Pushed some changes to `cl-digraph` I've had sitting around for a while after writing up a couple of quick tests.

+# August 2023

+First day of orientation as a PhD student.
+Here we go again, back to school one final time.

+Figured out the campus wifi despite the Linux jankery.
+Had to:

+1. Register as a special device, the laptop registration link redirected to nothing useful.
+2. Use `nm-connection-editor` from `gnome-network-manager` to edit the connection and manually set up the WPA2+PEAP+user/pass for the connection.